-RESOLUTION NO. 24-33
+RESOLUTION NO. 24-29

-- WHEREAS, Section B3.581 of the Charter of the City and County of San Francisco empowers the Port Commission with the power and duty to use, conduct, operate, maintain, manage, regulate, and control the Port area of the City and County of San Francisco; and - WHEREAS, The commercial fishing Industry predates the origins of the Port and is one of San Francisco's most important maritime industries; and - WHEREAS, Salmon and Dungeness crab are synonymous with San Francisco's Fisherman's Wharf and provide a large share of annual revenue to the local commercial industry; and - WHEREAS, The local commercial fishing industry has suffered as years of drought conditions have severely impacted the salmon run along with the cancellation of both the 2023 and 2024 commercial salmon seasons; and - WHEREAS, One of San Francisco's most important seafood seasons, Dungeness crab, has suffered delayed openings and early closures by the State of California's Departments of Fish and Wildlife due to migratory whales and crab gear entanglement; and - WHEREAS, As a result of the closures and/or delays, local commercial salmon and crab receivers/processors, have suffered a devastating economic blow that threatens the viability of the local crab and salmon industry in San Francisco; and - WHEREAS, Port staff, working with the local commercial fishing community stakeholders have created a Crab and Salmon Processor Relief Plan that offers five months' reduced lease rent relief for qualified San Francisco crab and salmon receivers/processors; now, therefore, be it - RESOLVED, That the San Francisco Port Commission hereby authorizes the Executive Director of the Port, or her designee, to provide a five-month (May 15, 2024, through October 15, 2024) 50% reduction of monthly lease rent for permanent San Francisco crab or salmon receivers who hold valid State Fish and Wildlife landings, either directly or through an agent, of crab from crab boats or salmon from salmon boats at their Port of San Francisco facility and meet the qualifications as described in the Staff Report prepared for the Crab and Salmon Processor Relief Plan, all on terms substantially consistent with those described in said Staff Report; and be it further
+- WHEREAS, Section B3.581 of the Charter of the City and County of San Francisco empowers the Port Commission with the power and duty to use, conduct, operate, maintain, manage, regulate and control Port area of the City and County of San Francisco; and - WHEREAS, The commercial fishing Industry predates the origins of the Port and is one of San Francisco's most important maritime industries; and - WHEREAS, Salmon and dungeness crab are synonymous with San Francisco's Fisherman's Wharf and provides a large share of annual revenue to the local commercial fleet; and - WHEREAS, The local commercial fishing fleet has suffered as years of drought conditions have severely impacted the salmon run along with the cancellation of both the 2023 and 2024 commercial salmon seasons; and - WHEREAS, One of San Francisco's most important seafood seasons, dungeness crab, has suffered delayed openings and early closures by the State of California's Departments of Fish and Wildlife due to migratory whales and crab gear entanglement; and - WHEREAS, As a result of the closures and/or delays, local commercial salmon boat owners and crab gear owners, have suffered a devastating economic blow that threatens the viability of the local crab and salmon industry in San Francisco; and - WHEREAS, Port staff, working with the local commercial fishing community stakeholders have created a Crab and Salmon Fisher Relief Plan that offers five months' rent relief on berthing fees and crab storage for qualified San Francisco crab and salmon fishers; now therefore be it - RESOLVED, That the San Francisco Port Commission hereby authorizes the Executive Director of the Port, or her designee, to waive up to 5 months of rent and/or storage fees for commercial fishers that meet the qualifications described in the Staff Report prepared for the Crab and Salmon Fisher Relief Plan, all on terms substantially consistent with those described in said Staff Report; and be it further

-RESOLVED, That the Port Commission authorizes the Executive Director to modify the Crab and Salmon Fisher Processor Plan that the Executive Director, in consultation with the City Attorney, determines is in the best interest of the Port to implement the Crab and Salmon Processor Relief Plan, and do not materially increase the obligations or liabilities of the Port.
+RESOLVED, That the Port Commission authorizes the Executive Director to modify the Crab and Salmon Fisher Relief Plan that the Executive Director, in consultation with the City Attorney, determines are in the best interest of the Port to implement the Crab and Salmon Fisher Relief Plan, and do not materially increase the obligations or liabilities of the Port.

-I hereby certify that the foregoing resolution was adopted by the Port Commission at its meeting of July 16, 2024.
+I hereby certify that the foregoing resolution was adopted by the Port Commission at its meeting of June 11, 2024.